 Q: What if I owe money on an old account or an account at a different residence?

-A: If you have moved and closed your account, or you were disconnected, your payment support can only go towards your new, active account.
+A: If you have moved and closed your account or have been disconnected, your payment support can go only toward your new, active account.
 Call your utility service provider to make payment arrangements on your previous account balance.

-Q: I applied last year and my payment support was more.
-If my income hasn’t changed why was my payment support less this year?
+Q: I applied last year, and my payment support was more.
+If my income hasn’t changed, why is my payment support less this year?

-A: Payment support is calculated based on your income, household size, housing type, and energy usage.
-If your household income or size has not changed, it is probably due to your energy usage as a part of heating your home.
+A: Payment support is calculated based on household income, household size, housing type and energy usage.
 Payment support can vary year to year depending on how these variables change.
+If your household income and size have not changed, the difference is probably due to your energy usage.